-New Zealand expecting 47,000 Eden Park crowd for second Bledisloe Cup clash
+New Zealand Rugby is expecting a "near-capacity" crowd of some 47,000 to pack into Auckland's Eden Park for the second Bledisloe Cup international against Australia on Sunday.

 Pictures of 31,000 fans without masks cheering on the three-times world champions in the first Test in Wellington last weekend attracted plenty of attention on social media.